utopia-foss/utopia/doc/getting_started/tutorial.rst

 .. note::

   Make sure you have built the ``ForestFire`` binary before trying to run it.
-Follow the steps in the `getting started section <#getting-started>`_, if you are stuck here.

 Parameters